Are you trying to figure out why your Ryobi charger is not working or lighting up?

 Which is why it’s also the first thing you should inspect.
 More than likely, the cord is fine.
 However, because it is a charger handling batteries for cordless tools, your charger is more than likely utilized in an area where sharp items can be found.

-This is why it won’t hurt to do s simple visual inspection of the cord.
+This is why it won’t hurt to do a simple visual inspection of the cord, just make sure the charger is unplugged from the wall outlet before doing so.
 Look for anything that may cause an issue, like cuts, abrasions, or damage to the plug itself.
 Also, check to see if the cord is loose or feels looser than normal where the cord enters the charger.

 It’s a natural instinct to carry anything with a cord by the cord.
 Of course, this means the heavier part is usually at the lower end of the cord when carried.
 Over time, the cord can start to pull out or separate for the connection internally.